rubyforgood/human-essentials/docs/user_guide/documentation_style_guide.md

 ## Capitalization
 ### Headings
-The first letter of a heading is capitalized.
-After that,use lower case except for nouns that are always capitalized (see below)
+In documentaion, use title case for the main header for each page,  then use sentence case (see this page as an example).
-### Objects in the app
+### When quoting the system
 Match the text to what is in the application.
 For instance, if a button says "Manage Product drives".
 That being said,  if there is something in the app that is inconsistent,  let's get that fixed.
-### Always capitalize
+### Otherwise, always capitalize
-Essentially, if it has a view in Human Essentials,  capitalize it
+Essentially, if you are referring to an object that has a view in Human Essentials,  capitalize it
 - Bank
 - Partner
 - Account